Accepted Students Information

 Welcome Week: Orientation & Campbell Advantage

-Orientation is scheduled to begin August 4, 2023 and will continue August 7-11, 2023.
-Welcome Week is mandatory.
+Welcome Week begins on Friday, August 7, 2026.
+Orientation and Campbell Advantage, scheduled for August 10-14, 2026, are mandatory.
 Please plan any vacations, weddings, etc. accordingly not to interfere with these dates.
-Fall classes begin August 14, 2023.
 A Welcome Week Schedule will be emailed to you.

 Admissions Updates

-You will begin receiving monthly admissions checklists starting in May.
-In the meantime, please join in on our virtual events
+You will begin receiving monthly Admissions checklists starting in May.

 Professional Headshots